Dental Issues From Camp Lejeune Water Contamination

 Yes.
 There is evidence linking tooth decay to the water contamination at Camp Lejeune.
 The toxic chemicals found in the water supply have been connected to adverse health effects, including dental conditions.

 You may be eligible for compensation if you or a loved one spent at least 30 days on the base while the water was contaminated.
-Find out right now if you qualify with a free claim review.

 How does contaminated water affect teeth?